 Modes of delivery/study

-All of our courses are delivered face-to-face in the classroom environment as well as online via Moodle platform.
-Additional study is required to achieve the desired course outcomes.
+All of our courses are delivered full-time (20 hours per week) using blended mode with predominantly face-to-face delivery (15 hours per week) in the classroom environment as well as some distance delivery (5 hours per week) via Moodle platform.
+Additional self-directed study at home is also required to achieve the desired course outcomes.

-Assessment methods may include: short answer questions, portfolio, role play, presentations and/or report writing.
+Assessment methods may include: short answer questions, portfolio, role play, presentations and/or written reports.

 Course materials and equipment

-During your course you will be provided with all learning and assessment materials, including workbooks, study guides and reading material.
+During your course you will be provided with all learning and assessment materials, including learner guides, reading material and assessment manuals.

 You will need to provide your own pens and paper for note taking.
-You will also require access to a computing device for accessing electronic materials and for preparing assessment submissions.
-This may be a laptop, desktop PC, or tablet device.
+You will also require access to a computing device with internet access and MS Office suite or similar for accessing electronic materials and for completing assessments and their submissions.
+Computing device may be a laptop, desktop PC, or tablet device.

 You will be responsible for the supply and support of any specialised software tools you require to complete your studies, such as accessibility software (screen readers, text-to-speech, speech-to-text, high-contrast screens, etc).